Truthful Mechanisms with Implicit Payment Computation: Multi-armed bandit mechanisms

 Let us use induction on $\nu_*(b_i,t)$.
 For $\nu_*(b_i,t)=0$ the statement is trivial.
 For the induction step, suppose~\refeq{eq:app-wellFormed-det-clm1} holds whenever $\nu_*(b_i,t)=\nu_*$, and let us suppose $\nu_*(b_i,t) = \nu_*(b^+_i,s) = \nu_*+1$.
 Let $t'$ and $s'$ be the latest rounds such that $\nu_*(b_i,t') = \nu_*(b^+_i,s') =\nu_*$.
 By the induction hypothesis, $\nu_{-i}(b_i,t') = \nu_{-i}(b^+_i,s')$.
 It remains to prove that $\mA(b_i,t'+1) = \mA(b^+_i,s'+1)$, i.e. that the allocation rule's selections in round $t'+1$ given bids $(b_{-i},b_i)$, and in round $s'+1$ given bids $(b_{-i},b^+_i)$, are the same.\footnote{Then $\nu_{-i}(b_i,t) = \nu_{-i}(b^+_i,s)$ because in all rounds from $t'+2$ to $t$ (resp., from $s'+2$ to $s$) agent $i$ is played.} By Definition~\ref{def:well-formed} these selections are uniquely determined (given the stack-realization) by the bids and the impression counts $\nu$.
 By the choice of $t'$ and $s'$, neither of the two selections is $i$, so by the $\chi$-IIA condition in Definition~\ref{def:well-formed} the selections are uniquely determined by $b_{-i}$ and $\nu_{-i}$, and hence are the same.
 This proves~\refeq{eq:app-wellFormed-det-clm1}.

 Now, to prove \LmWellFormedClaim{} it suffices to show that for all $t$

 Let us use induction on $t$.
-The claim is trivial for $t=1$, since the click bit of agent $i$ in round $1$ does not depend on $(b;\sigma)$.
+The claim is trivial for $t=1$, since the impression of agent $i$ in round $1$ does not depend on $(b;\sigma)$.
 For the induction step, assume that the assertion~\refeq{eq:app-wellFormed-det-clm2} holds for some $t$, and let us prove it for $t+1$.
 Note that (using the notation from Definition~\ref{def:well-formed})

 Now, $\nu_i(b_i, t) \leq \nu_i(b^+_i, t)$ by induction hypothesis.
 If the inequality is strict then~\refeq{eq:app-wellFormed-det-clm2} trivially holds for $t+1$.
 Now suppose $\nu_i(b_i, t) = \nu_i(b^+_i, t)$.
 Then by~\refeq{eq:app-wellFormed-det-clm1} we have $\nu(b_i, t) = \nu(b^+_i, t)$.
 Moreover, by~\refeq{eq:app-wellFormed-det-Ci} we have $\pi(b_i, t) = \pi(b^+_i, t)$ and therefore $\hat{\pi}_{-i}(b_i, t) = \hat{\pi}_{-i}(b^+_i, t)$ and $\hat{\pi}_i(b_i, t) < \hat{\pi}_i(b^+_i, t)$.
 Thus, by the $\chi$-monotonicity property in Definition~\ref{def:well-formed} we have